ian-walther/education/README.md

 The browser will auto-focus on the search box, and the user can use the Enter key to submit the input.
 The application will return a list of search results within the Google Maps display.

+## Running In Production

+On an instance that already has docker installed, run `docker-compose build && docker-compose up -d` to start the application.

 ##Notes About Implementation
 Given the simplicity of the application, most of the implementation is purely academic.
 I intentionally implemented the College Scorecard integration using the backend for the purposes of demonstrating how I would implement a backend service object and to show how I would test a service object.